samuelxyz/layouts/README.md

   ' m p w q  y c x / ,
 ```

 This layout is designed for a row-staggered board with angle mod.
-A non-angle-modded version can be obtained by cycling `q` to the left end of the bottom row.

 Notable characteristics:
 - Incredibly high onehands, including the most frequent trigrams such as `the`, `and`, `ing`, `ion`